Groups

 Mindfulness Meditation

-This Koru-based group is designed for emerging adults to explore mindfulness meditation.
-Students are encouraged to share experiences, discuss their practice, and offer support to each other as they learn to integrate and practice mindfulness skills in their lives.
+This group, based on the Koru program, is designed for emerging adults to explore mindfulness meditation.
+Students are encouraged to share experiences and offer support to each other as they learn to integrate and practice mindfulness skills in their lives.
 Practicing mindfulness helps to:

 - Reduce stress